Hwasong-8: History

 The plans to launch "hypersonic" missile were already indicated in the 8th Congress of the Workers' Party of Korea as part of the Five-Year Plan for Defense Science Development, where Kim Jong Un also listed other weapons, such as solid-fuel intercontinental ballistic missiles.
 Although North Korea already has missiles like the Hwasong-11A (KN-23) and Hwasong-11B (KN-24), gliding vehicles are likely more able to survive missile defenses, and the experience from these short-range missiles would have helped the development of this missile.

-Hwasong-8 made its public debut on 27 September 2021, when a test-fire was carried out.
-On 11 October 2021, Hwasong-8 was displayed at the "Self-Defence 2021" military exhibition.
+The new version of Hwasong-8 made its public debut on 28 September 2021, when a test-fire was carried out.
+On 11 October 2021, Hwasong-8 appeared at the "Self-Defence 2021" military exhibition.
 North Korea also displayed Hwasong-8 during a military parade on 25 April 2022.

 It is possible that the Hwasong-8 was renamed to Hwasong-12B between September 2021 and July 2023.